iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 We accept the following cards: Visa, Mastercard, American Express, Discover, Diners Club and JCB.
-You can change your payment method and billing address for the Team plan at any time by going to the `Plan and billing` section of your team's Settings.
+You can change your payment method and billing address for the Team plan at any time by going to the `Plan and billing` section of your team settings.
 You will be redirected to Stripe to make these changes.

 ## Accessing your payment history and invoices

-You can find a link to your dashboard on Stripe on your team's settings page.
+You can find a link to your dashboard on Stripe on your team settings page.
 Here you see your payment history and get a copy of your invoices.

 ## Other questions